-To save and enhance lives through the promotion of organ, eye, and tissue donation.
+To save lives and improve health through the promotion of organ, eye, and tissue donation.

 In 1975, responding to medical advances in transplantation, local healthcare professionals formed Oregon Donor Program by bringing together organ, eye, and tissue procurement agencies to collaboratively increase the local donor pool.
-For thirty eight years, Oregon Donor Program has successfully advocated for improved donation laws, developed educational programs, and conducted awareness campaigns to enlist the help of organizations, clubs, faith groups and businesses.
+Oregon Donor Program successfully advocated for improved donation laws, developed educational programs, and conducted awareness campaigns to enlist the help of organizations, clubs, faith groups, and businesses.

 Donate Life Northwest, currently housed in OHSU space, is incorporated as a private nonprofit organization with 501(c)(3) tax status.
 Funding sources include grants, corporate sponsorships and contributions, individual gifts, and member agency support.

-Donate Life Northwest is governed by a Board of Directors and Advisory Council.
+Donate Life Northwest is governed by a Board of Directors .
 The Board of Directors is comprised of health care professionals and community leaders committed to the goals of Donate Life Northwest.

 Donate Life Northwest is a member of Donate Life America, a national coalition founded in 1992.